Calapan

+It is the regional center of Mimaropa region, as well as its second biggest city (after Puerto Princesa).

 The city serves as the gateway to the Oriental Mindoro province with the implementation of the Strong Republic Nautical Highway (SRNH) an integrated ferry project of then President Gloria Macapagal Arroyo that extends further to the southern part of the Philippines.
-The Calapan City Seaport is the largest and busiest seaport on Mindoro Island, which is just 45 minutes away by ferry boats and roll-on/roll-off (RORO) ships to-and-fro Batangas City International Seaport.
+The Calapan City Seaport is the largest and busiest seaport on Mindoro Island, which is just 45 minutes away by ferry boats and roll-on/roll-off (RORO) ships to and from Batangas City International Seaport.

-Calapan is one of two cities in the Mimaropa region, the other being Puerto Princesa in Palawan.
+Calapan is the only city in Mindoro island and it is one of two cities in the Mimaropa region, the other being Puerto Princesa in Palawan.
 Calapan serves as the region's administrative center.
 It is also the center of commerce, industry, transport, communication, religious activities and education in the entire province of Oriental Mindoro.

+Since the late 90s, Calapan City experienced rapid urbanization and development and is now a bustling city with numerous Malls, Fast-food chains, Higher Educational Institutions, Business Process Outsourcing(BPOs) and is also home to Regional and National Government offices being Calapan City is the Regional Government Center of MIMAROPA Region.
+With its estimated population to be at 150,000+(2023), its low poverty incidence rate and High purchasing power, Different National and International Brands/Companies are rushing to open up business and expand their Investment in the city.

+Calapan City is also home to the Largest Passenger Port terminal in The country and is the Busiest Passenger port in the Region with Foot Traffic reaching in Millions Annually.

 Etymology

 The derivation of the name of Calapan cannot be traced with certainty.
-Some opined that it came from the word “Kalap” which means to gather logs.
+Some opined that it comes from the word “Kalap” which means to gather logs.
 Thus “Kalapan” was supposed to be a place where logs were gathered.
 In the old records, however, there was never a mention of Calapan as a place where logs were produced or exported.
 Furthermore, huge forest trees where logs were produced certainly did not grow near the town, which was swampy.
-Another theory holds that Calapan was originally pronounced as “Kalapang” which, according to an old Tagalog dictionary, was a synonym for “sanga” or branch.
+Another theory states that Calapan was originally pronounced as “Kalapang” which, according to an old Tagalog dictionary, was a synonym for “sanga” or branch.
 It could then refer to the settlement of Kalapang as a branch of its mother town of Baco, an adjoining town.
 The name was later hispanized as Calapan.